Joshua Nelson (politician)

-Joshua Allan Nelson (born February 20, 1987) is an American politician and was a Republican member of the West Virginia House of Delegates representing District 23 from January 12, 2013, to January 2016.
+Joshua Allan Nelson (born February 20, 1987) is an American politician who was a Republican member of the West Virginia House of Delegates representing District 23 from January 12, 2013, to January 2016.
 He did not seek re-election in 2016, instead choosing to run for County Commissioner of Boone County, West Virginia.
 He was defeated in the general election.

 Education

-Nelson earned his BS in aeronautics from Liberty University.
+Nelson earned his BS in aeronautics from Liberty University and an MBA from University of Charleston.